 • Offer visibility to the product so shoppers can evaluate quality and freshness in the store

 #1 PETE is the most widely recycled plastic, and we also understand that thermoformed plastics (like our boxes) are not always recyclable – it depends on your local recyclers.
 But many places do recycle them and in that case, they may come back to us as recycled material that can be used to make more boxes.
 If more of us who use plastic switched to post-consumer recycled plastic, there would be a stronger market for recycled PETE and much less of it in landfills and oceans.

 Our film wraps and bags, while using much less material, are all made from virgin plastic because there isn’t a source for post-consumer recycled film that works for our products.
 Yet.
 That’s something we’re working on, too.

 But, we know that’s not enough.
-We’d love nothing better than to jettison plastic from our supply chain and we’re working on it.
+We’d love nothing better than to jettison plastic from our supply chain.
+We’ve been working on it and we’re making progress.
+Good progress.
 We hear you.
 We’re concerned, too.
 We hope it matters that we’re constantly seeking alternate materials to meet the needs of our products, our retail customers, and consumers.